SuaveIO/Suave.IIS/README.md

 ## IIS Installation

+*Please note: HttpPlatformHandler was replaced by AspNetCoreModule (see the [announcement](https://github.com/aspnet/Announcements/issues/164)) so it is recommended to use this module.

-To host Suave.io web application, you need to install **HttpPlatformHandler** (IIS addon that allows to use any http serving application).
-To install it start the *Web Platform Installer* (either from your start menu or from the right side actions in IIS Manager) and search for it.
+To host Suave.io web application, you need to use **AspNetCoreModule** (allows to use IIS as reverse proxy serving any application).
+This module should be available on IIS automatically.

-*Please note: To be able to enable it per-site, open IIS Manager and in the Feature View for the whole server, open Feature Delegation and enable Handlers Mappings as Read/Write.*
+If not, please proceed to [AspNetCoreModule official GitHub page](https://github.com/aspnet/AspNetCoreModule)

 ## Web application installation